rooseveltframework/roosevelt/CONFIGURATION.md

 ```

 - `csrfProtection` *[Boolean or Object]*: Whether to enable [Cross-Site Request Forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery) protection.
 Default: `true`.
+  - Requires `expressSession` to be enabled.
   - To disable the feature, set it to false.
 To exempt certain routes from protection, supply an object as your config with an array of exemptions.
+  - See the [CSRF Protection](#csrf-protection) section for more information.

 Example of exemptions list: *[Object]*